Our lab investigates

 molecular mechanisms of tissue injury, repair and fibrosis in the kidney

-Our Lab is particularly interested in kidney-released growth factors, cytokines and their receptors that control injury, repair and fibrosis in the kidney and that are involved in organ-to-organ cross talk, such as the kidney-lung, kidney-heart or kidney-liver axis; all of which drive significant clinical pathology associated with acute kidney injury/fibrosis.
-Acute kidney injury (AKI) and fibrotic Chronic kidney disease (CKD) and their secondary complications are highly prevalent world-wide and cause significant morbidity and mortality.
-Therapeutic strategies to prevent kidney fibrosis and secondary organ damage are lacking.
+Acute kidney injury (AKI) and fibrotic Chronic kidney disease (CKD) and their secondary complications, cardiovascular disease and lung injury, are highly prevalent world-wide and cause significant morbidity and mortality.
+Therapeutic strategies to prevent kidney injury or fibrosis and secondary organ damage are lacking.

-In addition, we study the complex network of intracellular signaling pathways that regulate ectodomain cleavage using biocomputational analysis of a large shRNA dataset of TGFalpha cleavage regulators we generated, and by validating our findings in vitro and in vivo in kidney disease models.
+In addition, we study the complex network of intracellular signaling pathways that regulate ectodomain cleavage by ADAM17, a transmembrane cell surface metalloprotease and key enzyme in the release of EGF ligands, of TNFalpha and of its receptors (among other substrates), all involved in tissue injury, repair and fibrosis in kidney, heart, lung, liver and other organs.
+Here, we are using computational analysis of a large shRNA dataset of cleavage regulators we generated, and validation of our findings in vitro and in vivo in kidney disease models.